dmurfet/therisingsea/content/post/seminar-tft.md

 +++

 This is the webpage for the Topological Field Theory (TFT) seminar at the University of Melbourne, which is on Thursdays from 1-2pm in Room 107 of Richard Berry.
 The theme for Semester 2 of 2016 is two-dimensional field theories, and our aim is to read [Kock's book](http://mat.uab.es/~kock/TQFT.html) on the equivalence between closed 2D TFTs and commutative Frobenius algebras.
+To receive announcements about the seminar [subscribe](http://www.tinyletter.com/dmurfet-tft) to the mailing list.

 #### Schedule